Well, that was fast! I just got my check and it’s all going to bills!

 But with your bad credit debts in the rearview, you can take a moment and bask in your accomplishments!

 Now comes the fun part – planning for your future.

 Do you have access to a retirement plan at work, such as 401(k) or IRA?

 If so, take advantage of it, especially if there’s a company match.

-It’s an effortless way to plan for retirement.
+It’s an effortless way to save for retirement.
 The money comes out of your account before you even notice it’s gone.

 If you can swing it, contribute the maximum amount the company matches.
 Otherwise, it’s like leaving free money on the table.

 If you’re unable to contribute the max, start with a 3% or 4% contribution and increase it whenever possible.